apache/openwhisk-runtime-python/README.md

 ### Using Gradle to push to a Docker Registry

-The Gradle build parameters `dockerImagePrefix` and `dockerRegistry` can be configured for your Docker Registery.
-Make usre you are logged in first with the `docker` CLI.
+The Gradle build parameters `dockerImagePrefix` and `dockerRegistry` can be configured for your Docker Registry.
+Make sure you are logged in first with the `docker` CLI.

 - Use the `docker` CLI to login.
 The following assume you will substitute `$DOCKER_USER` with an appropriate value.